Maxillofacial Care At Harley Street

 Uncommon skills can be required, such as microvascular techniques to transfer tissue, or bone from another part of the body.
 Trauma can bring unique demands, with delicate fractures, or soft tissue damage.

-There are still specific conditions maxillofacial surgeons are renowned for treating:
+There are specific conditions maxillofacial surgeons are renowned for treating:

 - Jaw disorders, correcting deformity, misalignment, or issues with the joints.